 Lucas: That’s Tierra Curry, Senior Scientist at the Center for Biological Diversity.

 Tierra Curry: I talked to people about extinction every day and I take a lot of hope from the things that people are doing.
-Then Dungeons and dragons community is exploring extinction.
+The Dungeons & dragons community is exploring extinction.
 Now, like I talk to elementary school students who are doing projects on climate change, or people contact me asking for how to build a pollinator garden in their community.

 There’s so many good people out there doing so many creative things.
 And because I do extinction outreach, I get to talk to people every day who were doing something like from having bake sales, to writing songs, to writing poetry, to painting murals, whatever it is, people care and people are doing stuff.
 And that, that gives me a lot of hope.

 Lucas: Here are two ways you can take action in the climate crisis.
 First, donate to conservation through Book of Extinction.
-Go to scintilla dot studio slash extinction, or follow the link in the show notes, to download the preview of Book of Extinction.
-You can pay what you want for it, and whatever you pay will be donated to conservation efforts to preserve endangered species, habitat, and biodiversity.
-Seriously, we’re not keeping that money.
-I’m currently meeting with conservation organizations to select a project and organize a grant, and you can follow this podcast or join my email list to be the first to hear when that is finalized.
+Go to scintilla.studio/extinction, or go to Mage Hand Press to download the preview of Book of Extinction.
+You can pay what you want for it, and whatever you pay will be donated to the Center for Biological Diversity to preserve endangered species, habitat, and biodiversity.

 Kieran Suckling: Actually I want to say one more thing about the great auk that’s interesting.
 So, its genus name is Pinguinnus, and it was found by Europeans course much earlier by, uh, indigenous people, but, but it was found by Europeans much sooner than penguins were ever discovered because they occur in Northwest Europe as well as, um, Northwest, uh, North America.
 And you know that’s why we have this old Norse name for it.
 But so it was the original penguin.
 Penguins were not yet known.
 So when penguins were later discovered by Europeans, they said, oh, well this is a very similar bird.